-Last updated: 22 March 2026
+Last updated: May 3, 2026

 If you may miss the deadline or lose your home

-Fast ways to cut the bill
+Fast ways to lower the bill

-- Find the right office first: use the official county assessors list.
-Do not mail the AV-9 to the state.
+- Find the right office first: use the county assessor list and call before you mail papers.

 Start here: match the program to your situation